-If you’re considering having dental implants you may have been alarmed by recent newspaper headlines warning that it’s possible to develop septicaemia from the procedure.
+If you’re considering having dental implants you may have been alarmed by media headlines warning that it’s possible to develop septicaemia from the procedure.

 Septicaemia, also known as blood poisoning or sepsis, is a potentially life-threatening condition in which harmful germs (bacteria) invade the bloodstream.

 “For over 25 years we’ve never had a single case of septicaemia at TDC,” says Dr Michael Zybutz, Lead Surgeon at Total Dental Care Implant Centre (TDC) in Harley Street.
 “That’s something we’re incredibly proud of.”

 “It’s possible to get septicaemia from something as simple as a fall, or cutting yourself while chopping vegetables in your kitchen,” says Dr Zybutz.

 “Our body is full of bacteria, even during normal functioning, and generally our immune system is able to kill harmful bacteria that pose a threat to our health.
 When bacteria gain access to areas normally not open to them, or when harmful bacteria invade the body, septicaemia may result.

 Septicaemia is now on the rise, especially in hospitals, because there’s been an increase in antibiotic-resistant bacteria.
 We simply don’t have the range of effective antibiotics we had before.”